 edit In Construction

-uPVC is used as a replacement for wood in construction, such as in double glazed window frames and window sills.
-It is also used instead of cast iron for plumbing and draining, including waste pipes, drainpipes, gutters and downspouts.
+uPVC is used as a replacement for wood in construction, such as in double glazed window frames and window sills and in what is known as vinyl siding in the U.S. It is a versatile material that can be manufacturered in many colors or made to look like other materials (e.g., wood). uPVC is also used instead of cast iron for certain types of heavy-duty plumbing and draining.

 edit uPVC vs. PVC Pipes

 PVC is used as a replacement for copper and aluminum pipes and is used in waste lines, irrigation systems and pool circulation systems.
-It is easily cut and can be fastened with glue, and so is an easy-to-use alternative to metal.
+It is easy to cut into smaller pieces and can be fastened with glue, making it a good alternative to metal.

-uPVC is used for the majority of plastic pipes in the world, as it is incredibly resistant to chemical erosion or reaction in a wide range of temperatures and operating pressures, but is not as common in the US.
+uPVC is used for the majority of plastic pipes in the world, as it is incredibly resistant to chemical erosion and has smoother inner walls that help to encourage water flow.
+It also functions well in a wide range of temperatures and operating pressures.
 It is incredibly strong, stiff and cost-effective, and so is often used for sewage lines and exterior drainage pipes.
+Even so, uPVC piping is much less common in the U.S., where PVC piping is preferred.

-Neither type is used to transmit drinking water.
-Instead, cPVC should be used.
+Neither PVC nor uPVC is used to transmit drinking water. cPVC (chlorinated polyvinyl chloride) is used instead.

 This video shows how a typical uPVC window is installed:

-PVC is also used in clothes, especially to create leather-like or waterproof material, in toys, car interiors, shower curtains and many other plastic products.
+Small and slender PVC pipes are sometimes found in medical equipment.
+PVC is also used in leather-like or waterproof clothing materials, shoes, toys, car interiors and car cables, shower curtains, and numerous other plastic products.

 edit Safety and Risks

-There are no concerns regarding the use of uPVC.
+To date, there are no mainstream concerns regarding the use of uPVC, which does not use phthalates or BPA.